 Pericoronitis can be classified as acute or chronic.
 While chronic pericoronitis deals with little or unnoticeable symptoms, acute pericoronitis is classified by intense inflammation, fever and pain, and every now and then abscesses may also form.
 If pericoronitis is not treated quickly, the infection may extend to the cheeks, neck and other soft-tissue spots.
 To treat pericoronitis, your surgeon will reduce the inflammation with medicines and improved dental hygiene or remove the effected teeth and/or soft tissues.
 We will help you understand the importance of strong oral hygiene, including flossing, and the role it plays in thwarting lodged debris and bacteria from forming inflammation and abscesses.

-Dial 952-226-7940 to pencil in your next checkup with one of our oral surgeons, Drs.
-Hueler, Lyu, or Sandler, at the practice of Midwest Oral & Maxillofacial Surgery.
+Dial 952-226-7940 to pencil in your next checkup with one of our oral surgeons, Dr. Hueler, Dr. Lyu, and Dr. Voegele at the practice of Midwest Oral & Maxillofacial Surgery.
 We’re looking forward to visiting with you in one of our locations in Savage, Shakopee, or Eden Prairie, Minnesota.